refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 ## Authentication <GuideBadge id="guides-concepts/authentication/" />

-**refine** handles [authentication](/docs/guides-concepts/authentication/) by [Auth Provider](/docs/core/providers/auth-provider/).
-Once implemented, the data provider should be able to handle authentication in the same way as any other API request.

-We will access the authentication provider methods with authentication hooks ([useLogin][use-login], [useRegister][use-register] etc.) just like in the data provider.

-Let's imagine we want to fetch a list of animals from a protected API.
-To do this, we will first obtain our authentication token using `authProvider.login`, and then, we will verify the authorization with the `authProvider.check` method.
-Based on this authorization check, we will render the appropriate components.
+Imagine you want to fetch a data from a protected API.
+To do this, you will first need to obtain your authentication token and you will need to send this token with every request.

-> We kept the example concise by implementing only essential auth provider methods and storing the token in localStorage.
-Auth provider have flexible structure.
-You can write cleaner and more secure code by creating your own auth provider using axios interceptors and storing the token in cookies.
+In **refine** we handle [authentication](/docs/guides-concepts/authentication/) with [Auth Provider](/docs/core/providers/auth-provider/).
+To get token from the API, we will use the `authProvider.login` method.
+Then, we will use [`<Authenticated />`](/docs/api-reference/core/components/auth/authenticated/) component to to render the appropriate components.

+After obtaining the token, we'll use Axios interceptors to include the token in the headers of all requests.

 <Authentication />